trxdave/ireland-rugby-quiz/README.md

 Please find below a description of the features available on the game page:

-* Showing header of Ireland Rugby Quiz and logo.
+* Showing header of Ireland Rugby Quiz and click on the logo to return to the homepage.

 ![alt text](<readme folder/layout/Header.jpg>)